-- 4. From the commencement of the second intifada, in October 2000 and until March 2003, Israel prevented West Bank residents from visiting their family members in Israeli prisons; in prisons located within the territory of Israel and in incarceration facilities located in the West Bank.
-Following a petition filed by petitioner 2 (hereinafter: HaMoked), HCJ 11198/02 Diriyah v.
-Commander of the Military Incarceration Facility Ofer (not published; hereinafter: Diriyah), the respondent commenced gradually allowing family members to visit their incarcerated relatives. - 5.
-The respondent initially allowed visits only from the districts of Ramallah, Jericho and Qalqiliya.
-Subsequently, the arrangement was expanded to include the districts of Bethlehem, Tulkarem and Salfit.
-The visitation arrangement currently includes all districts. - 6.
-The respondent has also established narrow criteria defining who is eligible to visit: spouses, parents and grandparents, as well as brothers, sisters, sons and daughters under the age of 16 or over the age of 46 only.
+4. From the commencement of the second intifada, in October 2000 and until March 2003, Israel prevented West Bank residents from visiting their family members in Israeli prisons; in prisons located within the territory of Israel and in incarceration facilities located in the West Bank.

+Following a petition filed by petitioner 2 (hereinafter: HaMoked or HaMoked for the Defence of the Individual), HCJ 11198/02 Diriyah v.
+Commander of the Military Incarceration Facility Ofer (not published; hereinafter: Diriyah), the respondent commenced gradually allowing family members to visit their incarcerated relatives.

+- 5. The respondent has also established narrow criteria defining who is eligible to visit: spouses, parents and grandparents, as well as brothers, sisters, sons and daughters under the age of 16 or over the age of 46 only.
 In July 2005, the respondent expanded these criteria and determined that sisters and daughters may visit their loved ones in prison without age limitation.
-Later, the respondent determined that sons and brothers between the ages of 16 and 35 would be able to visit their incarcerated loved one once a year only. - 7.
+Later, the respondent determined that sons and brothers between the ages of 16 and 35 would be able to visit their incarcerated loved one once a year only when brothers are concerned and twice a year when sons are concerned. - 6.
 The respondent does not allow residents of the West Bank to arrive to visits on their own and does not organize any visitation arrangements of his own.

-The visits are organized exclusively by the International Committee of the ICRC (hereinafter: the ICRC).
+The visits are organized exclusively by the International Committee of the Red Cross (hereinafter: the ICRC).
 Visit applications are filed by the residents at the offices of the ICRC in their places of residence and the latter delivers them to the respondent.
 The respondent delivers his response to the ICRC, which informs the applicant thereof.
-The ICRC also organizes the actual transportation - at its own expense, in coordination with the respondent and along with strict security arrangements.

-- 8. According to the regular procedure, when a prison visit application is approved, the applicant receives a one-year permit from the respondent.
-The permit is valid for ICRC prison visit shuttles.
-The permit enables its recipient to visit prison without limitation, inasmuch as ICRC shuttles are available to them (usually, twice a month). - 9.
-Family members who are classified by the respondent as "precluded from entering Israel" receive single entry permits to Israel, which are valid for 45 days.
-The procedure for issuance of such a permits is protracted and involves many parties (submission of an appropriate application to the ICRC, examination by the Civil Administration and an individual security screening by the ISA), so that the frequency with which "precluded persons" receive permits is very low.
-Of 277 "precluded" family members of prisoners, who sought assistance from HaMoked and received permits from the beginning of 2011 until September 18, 2011, only three received more than two permits in one year.
+The ICRC also organizes the actual transportation at its own expense, in coordination with the respondent and along with strict security arrangements. - 7.
+According to the regular procedure, when a prison visit application is approved, the applicant receives a one-year permit from the respondent.
+The permit is valid for ICRC prison visit shuttles only.
+The permit enables its recipient to visit prison without limitation, inasmuch as ICRC shuttles are available to them (usually, twice a month).

-Processing of Applications for Family Visits in Prison by the Civil Administration

-10. If the delays experienced by applicants wishing to receive prison visit permits were not enough, on October 11, 2009, respondent's legal counsel informed HaMoked that he would no longer handle applications referred to him concerning prison visits, and that the handling of such applications had been transferred to the public liaison officer at the Civil Administration (hereinafter: "liaison officer").
+Visit arrangements for individuals who are "Precluded from entering Israel"

+- 8. Since the renewal of the visits, in March 2003, it became evident that in many cases the respondent refused to allow family members to visit prisoners, for "security reasons".
+This concerned a very large sector of the Area's population, which was classified by the respondent as "precluded from entering Israel". - 9.
+By the end of 2003 and following petitions filed by HaMoked, the respondent changed his said policy and determined, in principle, that persons precluded from entering Israel would also be able to participate in prison visits, organized by the ICRC, in the absence of a special preclusion (HCJ 8851/03 Nahleh v.
+Commander of IDF Forces in Judea and Samaria and HCJ 11193/03 Nazal v.
+IDF Commander in the West Bank). - 10.
+Within the framework of Barghouti, the respondent advised the court that the working procedures concerning the issuance of entry permits into Israel for the purpose of prison visits have considerably improved, and that this improvement "is expected to ensure that the Civil Administration completes the processing of applications to visit incarcerated persons as stated in the State's response in the matter of Nahil Fatafta, meaning, within a time period of between two and two and-a-half months from the date the applications are transferred to the Civil Administration by the Red Cross..." (paragraph 14 to the notice).